zotonic/zotonic/doc/ref/filters/filter_summary.rst

 Extract a summary from a resource.

-The value of the filter is the resource's id.
+The value of the filter is the resource’s id.

 This uses the `summary` field if available, but if it is empty, uses the first paragraph of the body text to show a summary.